helium/HIP/0019-third-party-manufacturers/x-logic.md

 * Webshop is created but not released to the public yet.
 It shall be released immediately after hotspot miner approval.
 * Device will be capable of outdoor installation with high-quality IP66 polycarbonate or aluminum (option) enclosure and sealed antenna, power, and ethernet connectors.
 * Device will provide a better temperature range than typical RPi based hotspots which operate from 0 degrees Celsius.
-* Good hardware security will be provided by using the encrypted filesystem, EMMC storage, and ECC608A chip on board.
+* Good hardware security will be provided by using the encrypted filesystem, EMMC storage, and ATECC608A or SLB9670 TPM2.0 chip on board.
 * LoRaWAN antenna options will be 6dBi and 3dBi fiberglass antennas for pole mounting, providing better performance than typical hotspot antennas.
 * We target regional (EU and South-East Europe) customers.
 In this area, our shipping options are already solved and no customs are a good advantage.
 * CE/RED certification is already in progress for the standard XGW1 gateway.